PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] SWF uses deciders and workers to complete tasks.
 - [ ] SWF requires at least 1 EC2 instance per domain.

 ### 239. A startup s photo-sharing site is deployed in a VPC.
 An ELB distributes web traffic across two subnets.
-ELB session stickiness is configured to use the AWSgenerated session cookie, with a session TTL of 5 minutes.
+ELB session stickiness is configured to use the AWS generated session cookie, with a session TTL of 5 minutes.
 The webserver Auto Scaling Group is configured as: min-size=4, max-size=4, The startups preparing for a public launch, by running load-testing software installed on a single EC2 instance running in us-west-2 After 60 minutes of load-testing, the webserver logs show: Which recommendations can help ensure load-testing HTTP requests are evenly distributed across the four webservers?
 (Choose TWO)

 - [ ] Launch and run the load-tester EC2 instance from us-east-1 instead.
 - [x] Re-configure the load-testing software to re-resolve DNS for each web request.